kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   // When configured, tracing data is exported to the referenced backend.
 If the reference
   // is invalid (e.g., the Service does not exist), the implementation should update the
   // policy's status conditions to indicate an unresolved reference.
   //
+  // TLS configuration for the connection to the backend is managed by the referenced
+  // object.
+For example, if the BackendRef points to a Service, a BackendTLSPolicy
+  // can be attached to configure TLS.
+Alternatively, the referenced backend could be a
+  // custom resource (e.g., XBackend) that natively manages TLS.
+  //
   // Support: Core
   //